-

 Solar fuel synthesis is a sustainable and potentially economical

-through water splitting or liquid fuels from CO2 reduction.
-Such
+fuel through water splitting or liquid fuels from CO2

-classical solar fuel reactions are usually limited by the water
+reduction.
+Such classical solar fuel reactions are usually limited

-O2.
-Our research aims to overcome these challenges by using
+produces solely O2.
+Our research aims to overcome these

-alternative oxidation half-reactions to drive the breakdown of
+challenges by using alternative oxidation half-reactions to drive

-waste polymers or chemicals into valuable organic products, thus
+the breakdown of waste polymers or chemicals into valuable organic

-mitigating waste, generating products of high value and reducing
+products, thus mitigating waste, generating products of high value

-the thermodynamic and kinetic constraints of the oxidative
+and reducing the thermodynamic and kinetic constraints of the

-half-reaction.
-We utilise a variety of novel photocatalysts,
+oxidative half-reaction.
+We utilise a variety of novel

-biomass-derived waste into organics and fuel using our solar
+plastic- or biomass-derived waste into organics and fuel using our

 plastic waste can thereby by coupled to the reductive production